 How to Get Ready to Buy Your First Home

 Buying your first home should be an exciting experience, and planning ahead is key for a smooth and successful transition.
 Ideally, you’ll have a year or more to get yourself prepared, which will ensure you’re not exhausted from stressing over the process.
 Opening the front door of your new home should be cause for celebration, not tension.

 Research.
 Shop around online and see home style interests you and what the price ranges are in your desired neighborhoods.
 Drive around those areas and get a feel for the community.
 You need to be comfortable with where you’ll live and spend the majority of your time.

 Bust out the craft supplies!
 The power of vision boards should not be underestimated.
 Use magazine clippings, photographs, bullet-point lists, stickers, and ads to create a realistic, tangible Pinterest-style board that will provide constant inspiration.

 This will keep your goals fresh in your mind and help maintain focus.
 Include all the things you see in your first home.
 Be reasonable to start, then add one or two fantasy features, like a big walk-in closet or giant jacuzzi tub.

 Physically, both in physical space and health:

 Begin this process before moving into your new home.
 Create a clutter-free environment in your current living space.
-There are studies showing your ability to think and makes decisions are made easier when you clear the clutter.
+There are studies showing your ability to think and make decisions is made easier when you clear the clutter.